cmsc330fall24/fall2024/projects/project0.md

 1. Install the Homebrew package manager
     - Run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 2. Install the basic dependencies
-    - Run `brew install ocaml opam openssl graphviz`
+    - Run `brew install opam openssl graphviz`
       - if you get an error on running this command then it means that brew is currently not in your PATH.
 To add brew to your PATH run the command `eval "$(/opt/homebrew/bin/brew shellenv)"`
 3. Initialize the OCaml package manager
     - Run `opam init`